Center Leadership and Professional Staff

 Area Directors (listed below), provide leadership for each of our programs and research areas.
 Brief biographies are provided below for each program or research Director.

-Cindy A. Crusto, Ph.D., Assistant Professor of Psychology in Psychiatry, Yale University School of Medicine, is the Director of Program and Service System Evaluation at The Consultation Center.
+Cindy A. Crusto, Ph.D., Associate Professor of Psychiatry (Psychology), Yale University School of Medicine, is the Director of Program and Service System Evaluation at The Consultation Center.
 Dr. Crusto has more than 15 years of experience in developing, implementing, and evaluating preventive interventions in schools and community agencies.
 She also has extensive experience providing training and technical assistance to schools and to community-based organizations on the evaluation of prevention programs.
-She is interested in culturally relevant interventions for children from racial/ethnic minority and low-income backgrounds and school-based behavioral health services.
-Dr. Crusto’s research examines the impact of family violence on children and ecological influences on child and family well-being, and includes rigorous evaluations of community-based initiatives involving substance use and violence prevention, and the promotion of school readiness.
+She is interested in culturally relevant interventions for children from racial/ethnic minority and low-income backgrounds and in school-based behavioral health services.
+Dr. Crusto's research examines the impact of family violence on children and the ecological influences on child and family well-being, and includes rigorous evaluations of community-based initiatives involving substance use and violence prevention, and the promotion of school readiness.

-Susan Ottenheimer, LCSW, Assistant Clinical Professor of Social Work in Psychiatry, Yale University School of Medicine is the Director of Adult and Elder Programs at The Consultation Center.
+Susan Ottenheimer, LCSW, Assistant Clinical Professor of Psychiatry (Social Work), Yale University School of Medicine, is the Director of Adult and Elder Programs at The Consultation Center.
 She serves as the Program Director for the Coping with Work and Family Stress dissemination project.
-She has extensive experience providing organization development and technical assistance consultation, serving as a senior consultant and lead trainer in the development and implementation of preventive and health promotion interventions particularly in the workplace and in the behavioral health field.
-She has designed and implemented a wide array of preventive and community-based programs for adults at-risk for psychiatric disorders, substance abuse, chronic diseases (linked to obesity, low levels of fitness, smoking and stress), and/or homelessness.
-Ms. Ottenheimer has special interests in service system development aimed at facilitating access to needed services, minimizing duplication of effort, and promoting inter-agency collaboration and coordination.
+Ms. Ottenheimer has extensive experience providing organizational development and technical assistance consultation, serving as a senior consultant and lead trainer in the development and implementation of preventive and health promotion interventions particularly in the workplace, and in the behavioral health field.
+She has designed and implemented a wide array of preventive and community-based programs for adults at risk for behavioral health disorders, negative health outcomes, chronic diseases and homelessness.
+Ms. Ottenheimer currently provides project leadership to a team that delivers comprehensive workplace wellness programming at a New England based company with over 1,600 employees, including program development, training, organizational consultation, evaluation and service delivery, with an emphasis on promoting a healthier workplace through healthy diet, weight management, increased physical activity, and smoking cessation.
+She is involved in collaboration with an organization in the Washington, DC area that is testing the effectiveness of Coping with Work and Family Stress intervention with a population of minority women at risk for HIV/AIDS and substance abuse.
+She also is collaborating with faculty at Columbia University and staff of the National Health Promotion Association on the dissemination of science-based workplace interventions to military personnel and their families.
+She has special interests in service system development aimed at facilitating access to needed services, minimizing duplication of effort and promoting inter-agency collaboration and coordination.

-Tami P. Sullivan, Ph.D., Assistant Professor of Psychology in Psychiatry, Yale University School of Medicine, is the Director of Family Violence Research at The Consultation Center.
-Dr. Sullivan’s program of research focuses on understanding the relationships among intimate partner violence (IPV), posttraumatic stress, and alcohol, tobacco, and drug use.
-She is actively involved in research examining precursors, correlates, and outcomes of women’s victimization and their use of aggression in intimate relationships as well as the co-occurrence of IPV, posttraumatic stress, and substance use with specific attention to daily processes and intensive longitudinal data.
-She is particularly interested in risk and protective factor research that informs the development of interventions to be implemented in community settings.
-She has extensive clinical experience with victims and offenders of IPV, providing services in a range of settings from inpatient units, intensive outpatient day programs, and outpatient clinics to domestic violence shelters, transitional living programs, and various other community programs.
+Tami P. Sullivan, Ph.D., Associate Professor of Psychiatry (Psychology), Yale University School of Medicine, is the Director of Family Violence Programs and Research at The Consultation Center.
+Dr. Sullivan’s program of research centers on individual- and system-level factors that affect the mental and physical health of women victims of intimate partner violence (IPV).
+At the individual level, she conducts risk and protective factor research and is particularly interested in applying micro-longitudinal designs such as experience sampling methods and conducting research that informs the development of interventions to be implemented in community settings.
+Specifically, Dr. Sullivan focuses on advancing knowledge of IPV, posttraumatic stress, substance use, and HIV/sexual risk – as well as other co-occurring problems.
+At the system-level, she focuses on understanding the capacity of systems (e.g., criminal justice system) to meet the unique needs of IPV-exposed women.
+Dr. Sullivan is a scientific advisor to NIDA-funded T32 and R25 fellowships on substance abuse prevention and treatment research.
+She is a licensed psychologist who has extensive clinical experience with victims and offenders of IPV, providing services in a range of settings from inpatient units, intensive outpatient day programs, and outpatient clinics to domestic violence shelters, transitional living programs, and community programs.

 We also employ two full-time professional staff to provide leadership for financial and human resource administration.
-Maria Cornacchia, B.S., supports administration of Yale/CMHC programs and Gail Hammell supports administration of The Consultation Center, Inc. programs.
+Carrie Johnson, supports administration of Yale/CMHC programs and Gail Hammell supports administration of The Consultation Center, Inc. programs.
 Both administrators have extensive experience with accounting and grants management we well as human resources monitoring and administration.
-Finally, we also employ or sponsor approximately 120 staff and students, divided about equally between full-time and part-time positions, to carry out program and research activities for the Center.
+Finally, we also employ or sponsor approximately 75 staff and students, full-time and part-time positions, to carry out program and research activities for the Center.

 More information about individual programs and research areas can be found at our Web site: The Consultation Center.